 The Future Of Virtual Collaboration

 There are many virtual collaboration tools on the market that until now, have worked for remote teams.
 But, as remote work continues to evolve, the needs of most teams change.
 You need more than a lot of platforms currently offer.
-We've been working on a tool that can eliminate the majority of remote friction, which you can learn more about here.
+We've been working on a tool that can eliminate the majority of remote friction.